-After refusing orders to kill many unarmed women and children, an officer of the law named Ben Richards (Arnold Schwarzenegger) is stood down and framed for a crime he didn’t commit.
-Having served eighteen months in prison, he decides to escape with some of his newly made friends.
+After refusing orders to kill unarmed women and children, a law enforcement officer named Ben Richards (Arnold Schwarzenegger) is suspended and framed for a crime he didn’t commit.
+After serving eighteen months in prison, he escapes with a few of his newly made friends.
 However, Ben’s freedom is short-lived.
-The Running Man is failing to keep its ratings, and Damon Killian (Richard Dawson), the man in charge of the show and its host, is forced to seek other methods to keep the show successful.
-After seeing Ben’s escape on television, he demands that Ben be captured and become the newest contestant.
-Now, Ben is thrown into a game filled with twisted horror and dangerous killers who all thirst for murder.
-While obtaining freedom is the aim of the game, Damon, the host of The Running Man, has zero intentions of letting Ben survive and escape.
-Can Ben outsmart and defeat each killer, and more importantly, can Ben find a way to escape and gain his freedom once again?
+The Running Man is struggling to maintain its ratings, and Damon Killian (Richard Dawson), the ruthless host and producer of the show, is forced to find new ways to keep it successful.
+When he sees Ben’s escape on live television, he demands that Ben be captured and forced to become the newest contestant.

 7.1/10